• Skip to primary navigation

 • Packed with blueberries which are baked into the sponge with the sponge layers and sandwiched together with a fresh and rich blueberry compote.

-• An easy gluten-free lemon cake made with plain gluten-free flour and ground almonds.
+• An easy gluten-free lemon cake made with all-purpose gluten-free flour and almond flour (ground almonds in UK).

 • Soft and fluffy sponge with a great structure that holds beautifully with the compote and buttercream.